Raddic22/Unriad-Guides/Installing MakeMKV container.md

 - Use Tailscale: `OFF`
 - Console shell command: `Shell`
 - Previleged: `OFF`
-- Storage: `/mnt/user/Storage` This location contains files from your host that need to be accessible by the application.Container path: /storage
+- Storage: `/mnt/user/Storage` This location contains files from your host that need to be accessible by the application.
+Container path: /storage
 - Output Directory: `/mnt/user/Storage/MakeMKV` This is the default output folder for converted videos.
-Also used by the automatic disc ripper.Container path: /output
+Also used by the automatic disc ripper.
+Container path: /output
 - Licence Key: `Enter MakeMKV Licence Key Here` You should receive this when purchasing MakeMKV.
 - Automatic Disc Ripper: Enabled: `0`
 - Automatic Disc Ripper: Eject: `0`